 Next Level Advancement

-Next Level Advancement for Math (May 24 at 3:30 p.m.): Students who are currently enrolled in Algebra I or Geometry I as an 8th grader or those students who believe they could advance to a higher level will be required to take an Algebra 1- based next level advancement test here at Bishop Watterson.
+Next Level Advancement for Math: Students who are currently enrolled in Algebra I or Geometry I as an 8th grader or those students who believe they could advance to a higher level will be required to take an Algebra 1- based next level advancement test here at Bishop Watterson.
 This test will be given in late May and will be a department-created semester exam for Algebra 1.
 Students must demonstrate mastery of Algebra I (this includes those currently taking Geometry) in order to be placed into higher levels of math.
 Students not demonstrating mastery of Algebra content will be recommended for placement into Algebra I (for those not previously enrolled in Algebra) or Honors Algebra 1 (for those who have already completed an algebra-based course).
 Students who complete the traditional 8th grade course of study will be placed into Algebra I levels based on the 8th grade entrance test result/score.

 This change is being implemented due to the heavy algebra content required in our advanced courses of Algebra II/Trig, Pre-Calculus, and beyond.
 Bishop Watterson’s Algebra I curriculum is structured to prepare students for the challenges of higher-level math.
 Students who advance without a strong algebra foundation often struggle to be successful in these advanced courses.
 Freshmen students who do not demonstrate mastery will benefit from an additional year of algebra content and will still be able to take upper-level math courses during high school.
 The math flowchart is available as part of our curriculum guide which can be found on our website.